 Exercise can improve chronic diseases, such as diabetes.
-And it can improve your emotional outlook.
-A healthy diet and exercise feeds your brain.
+It also can improve your emotional outlook.
+A healthy diet and exercise help feed your brain.
 This improves your decision-making abilities as you get older.
 Consider these changes:

 - Exercise 20 to 30 minutes on most days.
 A combination of aerobic (walking, swimming) and strength training (weights) is best.
 Walking is one of the easiest activities to start.
 You don’t have to do all 30 minutes at once.
 Try walking for 15 minutes twice each day.
 Or walk for 10 minutes 3 times each day.

 - Exercise with a partner.
 This makes exercising more fun and it’s social.
 Consider a group, an individual, or even your dog.